[?] Subscribe To This Site

 Blue Tortoiseshell

 The blue tortoiseshell is a fawn rabbit with smoky blue on the sides, rump, belly, ears, feet, and tail.
-Blue tortoiseshells will get their second try at a third showing at the 2011 ARBA Convention.
+Blue tortoiseshells passed their second try at a third showing at the 2011 ARBA Convention.

 Champagne

 This is a black rabbit that is silvered very similarly to the Champagne d'Argent.
 The adult Champagne Netherland Dwarf won’t look black.
 It should have a “light silvery appearance with a bluish undercolor showing through the silver.”
-Champagnes will get their first try at a first showing at the 2011 ARBA Convention.
+Champagnes are eligible for a second try at a first showing at the 2013 ARBA Convention.

 Netherland Dwarfs and the Dwarf Gene